 use for any combination of them at the same time.
 Adobe only allowed for

-and a single EndPage
+a single BeginPage and a single EndPage at a

 time.
 If you wanted to print a document 4-up on physical pages, and